 - You can use Annual Pass discounts or discounts that were e-mailed personally to you

-I think to unlock full value, you need to have the City National Bank Crystal Infinite card.
+To unlock full value, you need to have the City National Bank Crystal Infinite card.
 While the card can be a bit of a pain to apply for, we really think it brings a lot of value to the table.

 (Miles to the Magic tip: if you and your spouse both have the cards, you can pool your rewards).

 Let’s take a look at how to get to the City National Bank Rewards cruises and tours department and what you can do with them.
 (Spoiler alert: it’s pretty similar to Citibank!)

 How to get to the City National Bank Rewards cruises and tours department

 Getting through to the City National Bank cruises and tours department is simple.

 - Call 1-855-853-5496